 Trapping and monitoring

-When checking traps to see if any SWD have been caught, it is best to pour the liquid contents through a sieve over the kitchen sink.
-The contents of the sieve should then be gently sprayed with water using a hand held plant mister to remove the lure.
+When checking traps to see if any SWD have been caught, it is can help to pour the liquid contents through a sieve over the kitchen sink.
+The contents of the sieve can then be gently sprayed with water using a hand held plant mister to remove the lure.
 Allow the insects trapped in the sieve to dry before shaking them over a white tray or card to examine them.
-A hand lens or magnifying glass will greatly ease the task of checking for the distinctive black spots on the wings of the male flies.
+A hand lens or magnifying glass can greatly ease the task of checking for the distinctive black spots on the wings of the male flies.

-If SWD adults are found in the traps, you can stop them from causing damage to your fruit by using very fine mesh netting (less than 0.98 mm), such as horticultural fleece or Ultra-Fine Enviromesh, to protect the plants from the adults.
+If SWD adults are found in the traps, you can exclude them from fruit by using very fine mesh netting (less than 0.98 mm), to protect the plants from the adults.

 Keep trapping and monitoring until the end of November even if crops have finished to reduce populations for next season.

 SWD has been found to overwinter in wild and wooded areas, so if possible such areas in the vicinity of a garden should be monitored through the winter and spring months.
 This will indicate if SWD is present near a garden and highlight the need for further monitoring and control measures from spring onwards.

 In addition to monitoring and trapping, ensure good levels of crop hygiene are maintained in and around fruit plants to avoid attracting SWD.
 Pick fruit when it is ripe and don’t allow old, damaged or diseased fruits to remain on the plants or lie on the ground.
 Remove overripe fruits and all waste and dispose of responsibly.